thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 WebContext ctx = new WebContext(request, servletContext, request.getLocale());
 ```

-Only two of those three constructor arguments is required, because the default
+Only two of those three constructor arguments are required, because the default
 locale for the system will be used if none is specified (although you should
 never let this happen in real applications).